 involuntary pee leaks with exercise?

-The Pippa Fitness Pessary Study is currently enrolling at:
+The Pippa Fitness Pessary Study is currently enrolling at 2 sites:

 Do you have stress incontinence?

 The Pippa Fitness Pessary Device Effectiveness and Safety Study is a clinical trial of a self-managed, non-surgical, non-prescription product intended to prevent urine leakage caused by stress urinary incontinence (SUI).
 Over 29 million American women have SUI, defined by Mayo Clinic's Health Library as: "Urine leaks when you exert pressure on your bladder by coughing, sneezing, laughing, exercising or lifting something heavy."
 Although SUI is different than urgency incontinence, some women with SUI also experience urgency or frequency.

 You may qualify for the study if you are a female, at least 18 years old, live near a study location, consistently leak during light exercise, and have no prior vaginal surgery.

 Continence pessaries are a well-established prescription treatment for SUI.
 They are silicone inserts worn in the vagina to gently press the urethra, thus helping to prevent urine leakage.
 They do not prevent normal urination and, depending on the design, can be worn for as little as a few hours or as long as six months.

 If you would like to stop wearing pads or diapers without having surgery, pessary therapy might be right for you.
 If you participate, you could:

 Get treatment and care at no cost to you

 Help advance women’s healthcare

 SUI affects people from all walks of life, of every race and ethnicity, regardless of income, profession, or social status.
 When every type of woman is represented as a study participant, we can better ensure that the data is fair and accurate, and help reduce health disparities among us.